cournape/Bento/html/_sources/faq.txt

 We believe that most efforts in distutils2 are peripherical to our core issues as described above, and won't improve the situation for the scipy community.
-History-wise, it should also be noted that Bento precedes distutils2 by a couple of months (the first prototype was announced during my talk at scipy India in december 2009).

 Starting from the distutils codebase is not very appealing, as most of it would need to be scrapped (at least the whole command and compiler business needs to be completely rewritten).
-There are also irreconcilable differences on some key points.
-In particular, we think the following features are essential:

-    1. specified and versioned metadata formats, instead of implementation specific data
-    2. enforced packaging policies (version, required metadata, etc...)
-    3. separate index of packages (so that you don't need to download a lot of software to know the dependencies of a package)
-    4. easy mirroring (ideally file based)
-    5. simple implementations

-Although controversial in the python community, there is a large consensus within the scipy community on those points.
-Some of them have been rejected by various distutils2 members (2, 3 and 4 in particular), and we are unwilling to compromise on them.
-Distutils-related PEPs pushed by the distutils2 team will be implemented on a case per case basis (some of them are obsolete as far as bento is concerned, in the sense that they are already implemented, if only in intent).
+Distutils2/packaging-related PEPs pushed by the distutils2 team will be implemented on a case per case basis (some of them are obsolete as far as bento is concerned, in the sense that they are already implemented, if only in intent).

 Moreover, as bento is designed from the ground up to be split into mostly independent parts, it is possible to reuse its code in other projects.
 No